 - All Natural

 - Fire Resistant

 To us, it's a real no-brainer that wool belongs in every home.
-We are proud to be able to support domestic industries, and would like to see the American sheep industry grow as the years go on.
+We are proud to be able to support domestic industries and would like to see the American wool and sheep industry grow as the years go on.
 Our promise is to source wool from USA sheep ranchers, so that we can ensure the quality and standards of the way the sheep are raised and the wool is shorn.
 Sheep do need to be shorn in order to thrive on the ranch.
 The long history of shepherds has led to the domestication of sheep, meaning that they depend on us to survive.
 If we let their wool grow too long, they would become weighed down and not able to freely move due to the sheer mass of wool produced.
 Shearing the sheep is comparable to a haircut.
-Once a year, the sheep are brought in to the barn and professionals remove their fleece with care.
+Once a year, the sheep are brought into the barn and professionals remove their fleece with care.
 The sheep are not harmed in this process.
-Wool is a gift to man kind, and if we show these wonderful ewes respect, then the symbiotic relationship that has developed can continue in harmony through the future.
+Wool is a gift to mankind, and if we show these wonderful ewes respect, then the symbiotic relationship that has developed can continue in harmony through the future.